bluesky-social/atproto-website/README.md

 - **No body preview.** Use the **Open ↗** link in the action bar to see the real page.
 - **No git operations.** Branch, stage, and commit in your normal flow.
+- **Smart typography on save.** Titles and descriptions are stored with curly quotes, em/en dashes, and ellipses, matching what the prose pipeline does to MDX bodies at render time.
+Those two fields are plain JS strings in `posts.ts`/`episodes.ts` and `page.tsx` metadata, so remark never sees them — without this a title reads `"Like This"` while the body around it is curled.
+  The editor shows the transformed value after saving.
+Slugs, dates, URLs, and author/host names are left exactly as typed.

 #### Credentials